 Bread is something that is integral to many people’s diets.
 I like to make four loaves at a time that way I am only making bread once a month.
 I started making my own bread because grocery store bread was getting pretty gross to me.
-I have a sensitive palate so all I could taste was the chemicals and preservatives.
-The store bought bread is also filled with air to make it more “light and fluffy” which means it is not filling.
+All I seem to taste are chemicals.
+Store bought bread is also filled with air to make it more “light and fluffy” which means it is not as filling.
 I find bakery bread to be lovely though the price tag is not so lovely.

 If you have other big batch bread recipes please share them with us!

 Bread Yields 4 loaves

 Stir until the shortening melts.
 (If you are having trouble with this as I sometimes do, I put it in the microwave for a few seconds before adding it into the bowl.
 It melts faster.)

 2 tsp.
 Sugar in 1 cup warm water, then sprinkle

 4 ½ tsp.
 Yeast (if you are using the envelopes of yeast it is 2 envelopes)